top of page

 Wheelset

-I used the 'old' wheelset of my 'Italian Style Bike', the Campagnolo Khamsin wheelset.
-Both front and rear wheels matched the 100mm width of the fork and the 130mm of the rear wheel spacing.
+I utilized the 'old' wheelset from my 'Italian Style Bike', which is the Campagnolo Khamsin wheelset.
+The front and rear wheels both fit the 100mm width of the fork and the 130mm spacing of the rear wheel.

 -Inner Tubes